karunakar2000/Banking_DevSecOps_pipeline/README.md

 ## Contributing / Notes
 - This repo intentionally keeps secrets out.
 Use Jenkins credentials and secrets managers.
-- Replace `placeholder` values with your own registry, artifactory URLs, and cloud accounts.
+- Replace 'placeholder' values with your own registry, artifactory URLs, and cloud accounts.
 - Use this as a starting point; each org will adapt modules to fit policy and compliance.

 ## Contact
 If you want to discuss the setup or see a short screen recording of the pipeline running, ping me at:
-`github.com/<yourusername>` — I’m happy to walk through it.
+'github.com/<yourusername>' —> I’m happy to walk through it.